andrewconnell/TrainingContent/ConnectorActionableMsgs/02 Cards and Actions/Lab.md

 ![](Images/sandboxaction.png)

 Actions in the MessageCard Playground app are disabled, only prompting the information that you provided in the card.
 However, you can send the card to your Office 365 email account to view the card and interact with its actions.
 Click the **Send via Email** button to send the card to yourself in email.
+>**NOTE:** If you are not logged in to the MessageCard Playground it will prompt you to log in and then ask for your consent.
+When consent is given the MessageCard Playgroud page will reload and you will need to load the sample again.

 ![](Images/spacexcardemail.png)